bpbond/R-data-workshop/R-data-workshop.md

 <img src="images/pipeline.png" width="1000" />

-In a typical data pipline:
+In a typical data pipeline:
 - *Raw data* can come from many sources
 - *Processing* - cleaning, modifying, reshaping, QC
 - *Summarizing* - merging with other data, groupwise summaries